Hahira, Georgia: Education

 The South Georgia Regional Library operates the Walter R. & Dorothy Salter Hahira Library.
-For many years, the public library of Hahira consisted of a few thousand books in a small room in City Hall, operated by Jackie Matthews and open only on Thursday afternoons.
-Then the state of Georgia launched a massive grant program to its cities, promising funds that would pay 90 percent of construction and furnishings to local governments that matched funds and provided land.
-Hahira citizens were divided down the middle, torn between serious water and sewage issues and their own public library.
-But in the end, Hahira, which was known during the 1920s as the Queen Bee Capital of the World, received a honey of a library, which opened on March 12, 1989.
+For years, the public library of Hahira consisted of a few thousand books in a small room in City Hall open only on Thursday afternoons.
+The state of Georgia then launched a grant program to its cities, promising funds that would pay 90 percent of construction and furnishings to local governments that matched funds and provided land.
+Hahira citizens were divided, torn between serious water and sewage issues and their own public library.
+Ultimately, Hahira, which was known during the 1920s as the Queen Bee Capital of the World, built a library, which opened on March 12, 1989.

 The library acquired its name from Walter R. Salter, a former mayor, councilman, and local business owner who had long desired a library for the community.
 Upon his death in 1984, his wife Dorothy came forward with a gift of $30,000.
-Dorothy was present at the library's formal dedication and Clara Vinson was named as the first manager.
-Salter Hahira Library is widely used by educators and home school families for its outstanding programs; the Salter Hahira Library has earned a reputation of utmost friendliness and hospitality.
-It has become, without a doubt, a true community center for Hahira's citizens, and a touchstone for storytelling enthusiasts, well worth the miles one must travel north to visit.
-In 2010 the library received a renovation. done by Cauthan Construction Company, of the outside and inside worth $80,000.
+Dorothy was present at the library's formal dedication and Clara Vinson was named as its first manager.
+Salter Hahira Library is widely used by educators and home school families in the community.
+It serves as a community center for Hahira, and a touchstone for local storytelling.
+In 2010, the library received an $80,000 renovation, completed by Cauthan Construction Company, of the exterior and interior.

 Clothing ordinance

-Citing public safety concerns, in March 2008, the Hahira City Council, with a vote by the mayor, passed a clothing ordinance that bans residents from wearing pants that have a top falling below the waist in fit and reveal skin or undergarments (see sagging).
+Citing public safety concerns, in March 2008, the Hahira City Council, with a vote by the mayor, passed a clothing ordinance that bans residents from wearing pants that have a top falling below the waist in fit and reveal skin or undergarments.
 The council was split 2–2, and their tie was broken by the mayor in favor of the ordinance.